sharovatov/teamlead/tl_bias_en.md

 More [here](firing_en.md).

-## Adding more people to the team slows team performance
+## Adding more people to the late project slows its delivery

+Two types of costs are added with every newjoiner:
+- onboarding costs
+- sync & comms costs

+Project-based approach requires estimation.
+Estimates are based on current status of the team, they can’t predict if an employee leaves during project.

+If a person leaves,

 ## Metrics and targets hurt performance